 Both boceprevir and telaprevir are administered three times daily with food, and both agents are to be administered in combination with pegylated interferon alfa and ribavirin.
-In addition, both agents have specific guidelines as to response guided therapy which are based on hepatitis C virus (HCV) ribonucleic acid (RNA) levels at certain treatment weeks.
-General dosing recommendations for boceprevir and telaprevir are outlined in Table 8, while the recommendations for response guided therapy are outlined in Tables 9 & 10.
+In addition, both agents have specific guidelines as to response guided therapy which is based on hepatitis C virus (HCV) ribonucleic acid (RNA) levels

-Boceprevir is added to pegylated interferon alfa and ribavirin after a four week lead-in period of pegylated interferon alfa and ribavirin alone, and is administered for either 24 or 32 weeks depending on the patient's treatment history and HCV RNA levels.
+Boceprevir is added to pegylated interferon alfa and ribavirin after a four week lead-in period of pegylated interferon alfa and ribavirin alone, and is administered for either 24 or 32 weeks depending on the patient's treatment history and hepatitis C virus (HCV) ribonucleic acid (RNA) levels.
 Telaprevir can be initiated with pegylated interferon alfa and ribavirin and is administered for 12 weeks regardless of treatment history or HCV RNA levels.
 In general, patients with inadequate viral response are unlikely to achieve sustained virologic response, and may develop treatment-emergent resistance substitutions.
-9

 Table 8.
-Dosing and Administration^{8,9}
+Dosing and Administration